shsack/IBM-challenge/README.md

 # IBM-challenge

-In this repository we provide solution that will win the IBM challenge.
+In this repository we provide the solution that will win the IBM challenge.